PatrickHechler/simple-code/README.md

         * otherwise it will be the first STRING
 * file type:
     * the DEPENDENCY is treated as simple-source-code-file when it ends with `.ssf`
-        * note that if the dependnecy is a source file it is not allowed to be under a lockup directory
+        * if the dependency is a source file it is not allowed to be under a lockup directory
         * a source dependency needs to be currently compiled
-        * note that a source code dependency is not allowed to have a runtime path set
+        * a source code dependency is not allowed to have a runtime path specified
     * the DEPENDENCY is treated as simple-export-file when it ends with `.sexp`
     * if the DEPENDENCY ends with `.*` the compiler will use the simple-source-code-file with a `.ssf` ending if it compiles currently the targeted source file
         * note that if no `.ssf` could be fond the compiler can not compile it and thus the `.sexp` file is used